TApplencourt/EMSL_Basis_Set_Exchange_Local/README.md

 I realy simple.
 Just read the few explanation bellow.

-You just need to provide a function who will split the basis data who containt all the atoms in atom only.
+You just need to provide a function who will split the basis data who containt all the atoms in atom only tuple.

 Sommething like this:
 ```python